MicrosoftDocs/Console-Docs/docs/consolecontrol.md

 ## Remarks

 This function is not defined in an SDK header and must be declared by the caller.
-This function is exported from user32.dll
+This function is exported from user32.dll.

+Each command expects a different struct for the `ConsoleInformation` parameter.
+* `ConsoleNotifyConsoleApplication`: expects a pointer to a `CONSOLE_PROCESS_INFO`
+* `ConsoleSetCaretInfo`: expects a pointer to a `CONSOLE_CARET_INFO`
+* `ConsoleSetForeground`: expects a pointer to a `CONSOLESETFOREGROUND`
+* `ConsoleSetWindowOwner`: expects a pointer to a `CONSOLEWINDOWOWNER`
+* `ConsoleEndTask`: expects a pointer to a `CONSOLEENDTASK`

 ## Requirements